barretthugh/hdf-docker/README.md

 # hdf-docker

-This repository conatins Dockerfiles for various HDF-related containers.
+This repository contains Dockerfiles for various HDF-related containers.

 Dockerfiles are text files that contain the instructions for building a Docker image.